 - For each exchange or wallet, is my entire transaction history from 2014 until the end of 2021 (as applicable) represented in my account?

 In short, we need to verify that we have EVERY transaction that has EVER occurred on ALL the platforms you’ve used.
-If you need help meeting one of these criteria, please reach out to our Support Team, and they'll be happy to help you get all your transaction data into your account.
+If you need help meeting one of these criteria, please reach out to our Customer Experience, and they'll be happy to help you get all your transaction data into your account.

 Once you believe that the three statements above are true, there are three options for resolving your missing cost basis:

-- You can add transactions to your My Transaction page
+- You can add transactions to your account

 - You can remove transactions